A Guide to 5G UK 2022

 UK 5G Launches

-5G cannot yet be enjoyed across the whole country, with the focus being centered on the UK’s major metropolitan centres however wide spread 5G coverage is not too far off, with the major networks rolling out their 5G locations during 2020 and 2021.
+5G cannot yet be enjoyed across the whole country, with the focus being centered on the UK’s major metropolitan centres however wide spread 5G coverage is not too far off, with the major networks rolling out more 5G locations during 2022.
 Let's take a look at the major network infrastructures and their 5G plans.

 Launch date: 30th of May 2019

 EE was the first network to launch 5G in the UK and it was also the first to launch the UK 4G network back in 2012.
 Initially, it rolled out 5G coverage in 6 cities, promising to extend it to 10 more cities later in 2019.
 The EE 5G network boasts download speeds of 1Gbps which is much faster than the 4G coverage currently on offer.
 The provider already has the fastest 4G network at this stage, so we’re excited to compare its 5G speeds to that of other networks once they have launched.

 If you’re ready and raring to join EE 5G, you’ll need a compatible device.
 EE has five different 5G smartphones to choose from that can be used to access the network.
 You can also preorder yet-to-be-released 5G phones.
 The current 5G phones on offer through the provider are:

 - Samsung Galaxy S10 5G